Test-Time Adaptation for Visual Document Understanding: Appendix

 For DocVQA-TTA benchmark, we always choose 10\% of source domain data for validation using the same seed (42).

-\subsection{Text embeddings and OCR annotations}
+\subsubsection{Text embeddings and OCR annotations}

 For all the benchmarks, we use officially-provided OCR annotations for each datasets.
-For the tokenization process, we follow ~\cite{layoutlmv2} where they used WordPiece~\cite{wu2016google} such that each token in the OCR text sequence is assigned to a certain segment of $s_i \in \{[\texttt{A}], [\texttt{B}]\}$ prepended by [\texttt{CLS}] if it is the starting token and/or appended by [\texttt{SEP}] if it is the ending token of the sequence.
-In order to have a fixed sequence length in each document, extra [\texttt{PAD}] tokens are appended to the end, if the sequence exceeds a maximum length threshold (512 in this work).
+For the tokenization process, we follow ~\cite{layoutlmv2} where they use WordPiece~\cite{wu2016google} such that each token in the OCR text sequence is assigned to a certain segment of $s_i \in \{[\texttt{A}], [\texttt{B}]\}$ prepended by [\texttt{CLS}] if it is the starting token and/or appended by [\texttt{SEP}] if it is the ending token of the sequence.
+In order to have a fixed sequence length in each document, extra [\texttt{PAD}] tokens are appended to the end, if the sequence exceeds a maximum length threshold (which is 512 in this work).

-\section{Experiments Details}
+\subsection{Experiments Details}

-\subsection{Training.}
+\subsubsection{Training.}

-We use PyTorch~\cite{pytorch} on Nvidia Tesla V100 GPUS for all the experiments.
+We use PyTorch~\citep{pytorch} on Nvidia Tesla V100 GPUS for all the experiments.
 For \textbf{source training}, we use \layout pre-trained on IIT-CDIP dataset and fine-tune it with labeled source data on our desired task.
 For all VDU tasks, we build task-specific classifier head layers over the text embedding of \layout outputs.
 For entity recognition and key-value extraction tasks, we use the standard cross-entropy loss and for DocVQA task, we use the binary cross-entropy loss on each token to predict whether it is the starting/ending position of the answer or not.
-We use AdamW~\cite{adamw} optimizer and train source model with batch sizes of 32, 32, and 64 for 200, 200, and 70 epochs with a learning rate of $5\times10^{-5}$ for entity recognition, key-value extraction, and DocVQA benchmarks, respectively with an exception of \textit{Figures \& Diagrams} domain on which we used a learning rate of $10^{-5}$.
+We use AdamW~\citep{adamw} optimizer and train source model with batch sizes of 32, 32, and 64 for 200, 200, and 70 epochs with a learning rate of $5\times10^{-5}$ for entity recognition, key-value extraction, and DocVQA benchmarks, respectively with an exception of \textit{Figures \& Diagrams} domain on which we used a learning rate of $10^{-5}$.
 For BN and SHOT baselines, we followed SHOT implementation for image classification and added a fully connected layer with 768 hidden units, followed by a batch normalization layer right before the classification head.
+Note that we used the same backbone architecture (LayoutLMv2) as was used in \method and DocUDA for all the baselines methods.
+For example, ResNet backbone in DANN, CDAN, and SHOT methods was replaced with LayoutLMv2 architecture.
+Therefore all the baselines receive the inputs exactly similar to our approach.

 \minisection{Uncertainty and confidence-aware pseudo labeling } For uncertainty-aware pseudo labeling, we set a threshold ($\gamma$) above which pseudo labels are rejected to be used for training.
 Likewise, for confidence-aware pseudo labeling, we set a threshold for the output probability values for the predicted class \textit{below} which pseudo labels are rejected.
 For the combination of the two, a pseudo label which has confidence (output probability) value above the threshold and uncertainty value (Shannon entropy) below the maximum threshold is chosen for self-training.
 We used confidence threshold of 0.95 and tuned the uncertainty threshold to be either 1.5 or 2 (see below).